gertrude-app/web/site/app/pages/docs/getting-started.md

 The way filter suspensions work is similar (although simpler) than unlock requests.

 1. one of your children _submits a "suspend filter request"_ from the Gertrude macOS app.
-2. you (the admin) _receive a notification_ via text message, email, or Slack
+2. you (the parent) _receive a notification_ via text message, email, or Slack
 3. the link in the notification takes you to a screen where you can _accept or deny_

 To request that the filter be disabled, the child begins by clicking the **"Disable filter